lsst/LDM-230/index.rst

 Moving Object Pipelines, and Difference Imaging Pipeline.
 This includes instrument signature removal (:term:`ISR`); :term:`CCD` assembly from constituent amplifiers; cosmic ray removal and visit image combination;
-image calibration (:term:`WCS`, :term:`PSF`, and background determination);
+image calibration (:term:`WCS`, :term:`PSF`, and background
-image differencing with the template; detection and measurement on the difference image; forced photometry on the calibrated exposure at the positions of the difference image detections; spatial association of :term:`DIASource`\s with :term:`SSObject`\s (at positions interpolated using pre-computed coefficients and the exact midpoint of the exposure) and :term:`DIAObject`\s; creation of new :term:`DIAObject`\s for any unassociated :term:`DIASource`\s; science data quality analysis (SDQA) on all data products; and generation of Alerts for all relevant :term:`DIASource`\s.
+determination); image differencing with the template; detection and measurement on the difference image; forced photometry on the calibrated exposure at the positions of the difference image detections; spatial association of :term:`DIASource`\s with :term:`SSObject`\s (at positions interpolated using pre-computed coefficients and the exact midpoint of the exposure) and :term:`DIAObject`\s; creation of new :term:`DIAObject`\s for any unassociated :term:`DIASource`\s; science data quality analysis (:term:`SDQA`) on all data products; and generation of Alerts for all relevant :term:`DIASource`\s.

 :term:`DIASource`\s, :term:`DIAObject`\s, and :term:`SSObject`\s are
 updated (append-only) in the Level 1 database.
 Alerts are sent to the